corneliana/all-in-one/Daily/Daily topic.md

+GPG, KMS

+MSW
+Better than jest.mock?
+- More real, as it is in the internet layer.
+Not in code like jest.mock.
+- Less aggressive to the code.

 git
 / search is to use index that generated over a period of time.
 So it is may not be the main branch, but in a snapshot of the previous work.